Maltby Main F.C.: History

 Maltby were relegated back to Division Two at the end of the 1967–68 season, having finishing second-from-bottom of Division One.
 The club subsequently folded in 1970, but were reformed in 1972 and joined Division Two of the Sheffield Association League.
 The following year saw the club rejoin the Yorkshire League, entering Division Three.
 They were Division Three runners-up in 1973–74 and were promoted to Division Two.
 A fourth-place finish in Division Two the following season saw the club promoted to Division One.
 However, they were relegated back to Division Two after a single season.
 Although the club were promoted again in 1979–80, they spent only a single season in Division One before being relegated again.

 In 1982 the Yorkshire League merged with the Midland League to form the Northern Counties East League, with Maltby placed in Division One South.
 They were moved into Division One Central in 1984, before being placed in Division Two the following year amidst league reorganisation.
 Despite only finishing sixth in Division Two in 1985–86, the club were promoted to Division One.
 A fifth-place finish in 1989–90 saw them promoted to the Premier Division.
 They won the league's Presidents Cup in 1992–93.
 In 1996 the club reverted to their original name of Maltby Main.

 Maltby were relegated to Division One at the end of the 1999–2000 season.
 However, after finishing third in Division One in 2003–04, the club were promoted back to the Premier Division.
 They finished bottom of the Premier Division in 2023–24 and were relegated to Division One.

-Since 2024, the club has been sponsored by Yorkshire metal band Bring Me the Horizon, with club chairman Kieron White a close friend of drummer Matt Nicholls.
-Their 2025–26 kits were designed by Nicholls and modelled by he and Oli Sykes to promote the club.
+At the end of the 2025–26 season the club were transferred to Division One of the United Counties League.